NuGet/NuGetDocs/NuGet.Docs/Create/Packages-in-Visual-Studio-Templates.md

-﻿# Packages in Visual Studio Templates
+﻿# Authoring Visual Studio Templates with NuGet Dependencies

 NuGet supports adding NuGet packages to Visual Studio project templates and item templates.
 When Visual Studio creates a project using a template that contains these